Virgin Voyages Scarlet Lady: First Impressions

 Would I sail with Scarlet Lady?

 The big question.
 Would I holiday on Scarlet Lady myself?
-At the moment, no.
+Yes, Yes Yes.

 BUT…..
 I’ll need to organise some childcare first as Scarlet Lady is an adults-only ship.